nishchay-naresh/dsa/src/main/java/com/nishchay/ds/array/_array.md

 Pattern :
-    In a solution, where we find a solution in - O(n) Time and O(n) Space We can further optimize/improve the solution to - O(n) Time and O(1) Space by using two pointers.
+    In a solution, where we find a solution in - O(n) Time and O(n) Space, We can further optimize/improve the solution to - O(n) Time and O(1) Space by using two pointers.
     We will be using these 2 pointers, to utilize the main array itself as extra space Refer :